Arya-TS/python-notes/week1.md

-# 🧠 Week 1: Python for Everybody
+# 🧠 Python for Everybody

 ## Why Programming?